kool814/GLS/docs/Design/File Command.md

 # File

+GLS files may set their file path and import
 The commands that are used to create importable program files.

 ## Commands

 ### `file start`

-`file start : name`
+`file start : `*`[...directories, ]`*`name`

-Command that starts the file block.
+Starts a source file.
+Any number of directories may be passed to indicate a folder path of the file relative to the project root.
-The first parameter is the name of the file.
+The last parameter, which is required, is the name of the file in PascalCase.

 ### `file end`

 `file end`

-Command that ends the file block.
+Ends a file.

 ## Usage